 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 All financial instruments, including derivatives, are recognized on the statement of financial position at fair value at the time the Company becomes a party to the contract.
-Subsequently, all financial assets and liabilities, except financial assets and liabilities carried at fair value through earnings, are measured at amortized cost determined using the effective interest method.
+Subsequently, all financial assets and liabilities, except financial assets and liabilities carried at fair value through the statements of operations and comprehensive earnings (loss), are measured at amortized cost determined using the effective interest method.
 Financial assets and liabilities carried at fair value through earnings or loss are measured at fair value with changes in fair value recognized in earnings.